markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 135 files with 14,108 lines of code that haven’t been ported, so there is still long way to go.
+There are 134 files with 14,059 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 6 October 2020

+- Port `CreateDivTree` from `TestUtil.java`

 ### 5 October 2020